PURPOSE OF CROSS-EXAMINATION IN TRIALS

 Every cross-examination should be planned.
 Usually, attorneys who “wing it” on cross-examination are ineffective – or worse – become victims of their own questions.
 For the overwhelming majority of advocates, preparing cross-examination in writing is essential.
 At a minimum, you will need to prepare a written outline of the points you want to make and have ready citation to exhibits or transcripts for impeachment if you catch the witness in a lie.
 Judges get impatient seeing lawyers fumbling through a transcript desperately trying to find a point of impeachment.
 Moreover, by the time the fumbling lawyer finds the impeaching point, judges have often forgotten the purpose of the impeachment.
 Worse yet, if the attorney cannot find the point of impeachment while the judge is waiting, the attorney looks silly and the witness looks even more credible.
 Effective cross-examination requires the cross-examining attorney to be able to challenge an incorrect answer in a moment’s notice.
 In addition, effective cross-examination does not move from one point, to another point, and then back to a first point.
 Disjointed cross-examination comes off as scattered and confusing.
 The more you can tie cross-examination to particular subject matters in an organized fashion, the easier it will be for judge to understand exactly where you are going and the easier it will be for you to make your point.

-Read Also The Concept Of Federal Law In India
+Read Also Rights Of An Arrested Person In India

 Keep it Short and knowing when to stop.